-Health Science Theory 5502

-GRADE: 11-12 CREDIT: 1 PEIMS: #13020400
+Health Science Theory GRADE: 11-12 CREDIT: 1

 This course is designed to provide for the development of advanced knowledge and skills related to a wide variety of health careers.
 Students will learn through lab-based settings and hands-on experiences.
-Skills will include taking vital signs, infection control techniques, and demonstrating proper body mechanics.
+Skills will include taking vital signs, infection control techniques, demonstrating proper body mechanics, and EKG acquisition.
+A certification will be offered in this course.